ImagingInformatics/machine-learning/2019_Pneumothorax_Challenge/README.md

 ## Participants

 1,475 teams participated in the challenge, and 352 teams submitted results during the evaluation phase of the competition.
+This is the distribution of teams across the globe:

 ![github-small](https://siim.org/resource/resmgr/mimi19/pxt/participation_map.jpg)